 For an artist, the easiest way your fans can access your music is through the streaming platforms.
 Find audio mastering services that include preparing your songs for these streaming platforms.

-As an online mastering engineer, master your songs for the different normalization levels for streaming platforms.
+As a mastering engineer, master your songs for the different normalization levels for streaming platforms.
 This gives your tracks fair competition against all other uploaded tracks.

 One more thing to remember,